 SSL Certificate Checker

-Check SSL/TLS certificate details for any domain using Certificate Transparency logs.
+Check SSL/TLS certificate validity, issuer, expiry, and SANs for any domain via Certificate Transparency logs.

 Enter a domain

-Type the domain you want to check, such as example.com.
+Type the domain you want to check — for example, example.com.
+Do not include https:// or the path.

 Run the check

-Click the Check SSL button or press Enter to query Certificate Transparency logs.
+Click the Check SSL button or press Enter to query Certificate Transparency logs via crt.sh.

 Review certificate details

-Review the Subject Alternative Names to see all hostnames covered by the certificate.
+Expand the SANs list to see all hostnames and subdomains covered by the certificate.

 Where does the certificate data come from?